RyanHendricks/ivy-mike/README.md

 ## Notes

-- Cosmos node is currently configured via a shared configmap.
+- Cosmos node is currently configured via a shared configmap for Kubernetes.
 Ideally, the other nodes will be configured the same way.
 - Currently configured to run all the nodes on a single IP by modifying the port numbers.
 - Some of the networks may be obsolete but the template specs can easily be ported to the upgraded networks or new ones entirely.